Touring Israel

 The Israel Pass & Ride card is valid for visiting national parks and reserves for 2 weeks from the date of the first visit.
 As part of the map, each park or reserve can be visited only once.
 Loading additional funds to the card to visit national parks and reserves is not provided.

-It is planned that in the future, the card will include additional travel sites and discounts on various services such as accommodation and restaurants.
+Don't forget to check additional travel sites and discounts on various services such as accommodation and restaurants.

 perfect tour in israel